KEYS Overview (PDF)

 For a current schedule of available workshops, visit KEYS Workshops.

-All workshops will be held in University Hall, Room 24 (basement level).
+- February - June 2016 workshops will be held in University Hall, Room 24, 2199 Addison Street, Berkeley (basement level).

 For course descriptions and registration, please visit the UC Learning Center through the BLU web portal, then select Supervision, Management and Leadership, and search for KEYS.